-The Millennium Ecosystem Assessment identifies fisheries as a critical environmental stock (United Nations 2005).
-Due to overfishing, loss of habitat, and climate change, at least 30% of the world's fisheries are at risk of population collapse (Sumaila et al. 2011).
-Fisheries support nations' well-being through direct employment in fishing, processing, and ancillary services amounting to over US\$ 220 billion annually (Dyck and Sumaila 2010).
-Fish provide nearly 3.0 billion people with 15 percent of their animal protein needs; including post-catch activities and workers' dependents, marine fisheries support nearly 8% of the world's population (FAO, 2011).
+The Millennium Ecosystem Assessment identifies fisheries as a critical environmental stock (United Nations, 2005).
+Due to overfishing, loss of habitat, and climate change, at least 30% of the world's fisheries are at risk of population collapse (Sumaila et al., 2011).
+Fisheries support nations' well-being through direct employment in fishing, processing, and ancillary services amounting to over US\$ 220 billion annually (Dyck and Sumaila, 2010).
+Fish provide nearly 3.0 billion people with 15 percent of their animal protein needs; including post-catch activities and workers' dependents, marine fisheries support nearly 8% of the world's population.

-The actual problem of fishery management is intergenerational: agents alive today have to decide how much of the stock to retain for future generations.
+The actual fishery management problem is intergenerational: agents alive today have to decide how much of the stock to retain for future generations.
 Agents currently alive have a standard optimization problem if they do not care about the not-yet born, or if they discount the future utility flows of the not-yet-born at the same rate as they discount their own future utility.
 In all other cases, their implied discount rate is non-constant, either decreasing, as with hyperbolic discounting, or increasing.
-In these cases, the policy trajectory optimal for the current generation is not time consistent.
+In these cases, the current generation's optimal policy trajectory is not time consistent.

 The current generation cannot reasonably believe that it can choose actions that subsequent generations will implement.
 We therefore consider a particular class of time consistent equilibria, in which the harvest decision at a point in time is conditioned on the fish stock - the state variable - at that point in time.
 We obtain a Markov equilibrium to the dynamic game amongst the sequence of policymakers.
 Each policymaker in this sequence is the representative agent at a point in time.
 The Markov Perfect Equilibrium (MPE) is a subgame perfect Nash equilibrium to this sequential game: the policy rule chosen by each representative agent is optimal, given her beliefs about the policy rule future generations will use.

-Perhaps the model most widely used to propose target fishery stocks, and certainly the model most widely used to explain the management problem, is linear in the harvest rate (Clark and Munro 1975), (Clark, Clarke, and Munro 1979), (Clark 2005).
+For general functional forms, this game provides few insights into our research question.
+Most natural resource problems, like most optimal control problems in other areas of economics, rely on particular functional forms to provide insights.
+Perhaps the model most widely used to propose target fishery stocks, and certainly the model most widely used to explain the management problem, is linear in the harvest rate (Clark and Munro, 1975; Clark et al., 1979; Clark, 2005).
 With this model, the benefit per unit of harvest is constant and the cost per unit of harvest is a decreasing convex function of the fish stock; harvest costs increase as the stock falls.
 The equation of motion equals the natural growth rate of biomass minus the harvest.
 This model provides a plausible, elegant, and easily interpreted recommendation: the stock should be driven as rapidly as possible to a steady state.
-The solution is "bangbang", i.e. it involves a Most Rapid Approach Path (Spence and Starrett 1975).
-The steady state depends on the per unit benefit of harvest, the growth equation, the harvest cost function, and importantly, on the discount rate used to evaluate future benefits.
+The solution is "bang-bang", i.e. it involves a Most Rapid Approach Path (Spence and Starrett, 1975).
+The steady state depends on the per unit benefit of harvest, the growth equation, the harvest cost function, and importantly, on the discount rate used to evaluate future benefits.1

 We imbed this linear-in-control model into the sequential game described above, and obtain a striking conclusion: provided that the current generation has some concern for the not-yet born, the equilibrium policy rule, and thus the stock trajectory and the steady state, are all independent of the degree of concern for future generations.
-There is a discontinuity in the equilibrium decision rule, in the limit as the current generation's concern for the not-yet born vanishes.
+The steady state depends on the agent's pure rate of time preference and the population growth rate, but not on the altruism parameter.2